 One45-based Procedure Logs complement one45 evaluations and residents’ ePortfolios as tools for documentation of learning and competency in the LMPS Pharmacy Practice Residency Program.

 The panel of Procedures to be completed by residents is selectively drawn from the current CPRB competency-based Standards to capture items which are suited for treatment as a discreet procedural activity.
 These procedures are explicitly linked to the relevant CPRB Standard.

 As a condition of program completion, residents will complete all assigned Procedure Log items within the time frame of the residency program year

-- Residents will document in their ePortfolio learning and reflections for completed procedures
+Residents will document in their one45 profile the reflections for completed procedures

 how to enter a completed procedure log item

 1. Click "Pt/Procedure Logs" in the one45 sidebar

 - Click "Create new log entry" and the following screen will appear for you to enter your procedure log

 - When you hit "Search under Procedure, the following list will be displayed for you to pick from.
 The "C" and "R" refer to CPRB Competencies and Requirements.

 - Once you have completed your entry, hit "Submit".
 Please ensure you identify which rotation and preceptor under which you completed your procedure log.
 As mentioned above, if your procedure log is not attached to a particular rotation, please select your Coordinator as the preceptor.